simonmackinnon/CertificationStudyNotes/AWS-SOA-Notes.md

     - Apache Jmeter
     - Bees with Machine Guns
     - use bash 'stress' command to simulate CPU spike
+- RDS
+    - Use Multi-AZ to make HA
+    - Can only create Read-Replicas if backups are enabled
+    - Reboot with Failover, can take some time to update UI (and API) for the AZ

 #### Route 53
 - DNS Resoltion occurs at edge locations